PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockD/README.md

 [DataLab: Project vision and roadmap - Creative Brief](https://adsai.buas.nl/Study%20Content/Agile%20Project%20Management/5.%20DataLab%202%20Scrum.html)

 ## The rest of the block is dedicated to project work.

-**Every Tuesday and Friday,
+**Every Wednesday and Friday,
-in the datalab you will be provided feedback on your (teams) progress using the Jira dashboard, and in addition, every Friday you are expected to review your sprint, do a sprint retrospective and plan a new sprint.**
+in the datalab you will be provided feedback on your (teams) progress using the Trello board, and in addition, every Friday you are expected to review your sprint, do a sprint retrospective and plan a new sprint.**

-__Knowledge Modules:__
+## Knowledge Modules:

 Below, you will find some additional knowledge modules on various topics, such as MLOps and  geospatial analytics.
-You are not required to complete these modules, but they will help to broaden your knowledge and understanding, which in turn will help you to succeed in your project.
+The mandatory knowledge modules are required for the deployment ILO, and are therefore mandatory to include in the project planning as to be completed sometime before the end of the project.
+The optional knowledge modules are not required, but they will help to broaden your knowledge and understanding, which in turn will help you to succeed in your project.

+### Mandatory
 - MLOps
     - [Virtual environments & Package management with Python](../../Study%20Content/MLOps/VirtualEnvironmentPackageManagement.html)
     - [Production-Level code with Python](../../Study%20Content/MLOps/CodeFormatting.html)